 Telephone: (08) 9351 9344

-Northern Western Australia & Northern Queensland
+Northern Western Australia and Northern Queensland

 Training Provider: James Cook University (in partnership with Kimberley Aboriginal Medical Services Council, Tropical North Queensland TAFE, Townsville Aboriginal and Torres Strait Islander Corporation for Health Services, Mount Isa Centre for Rural and Remote Health, Queensland Aboriginal and Islander Health Council, and Apunipima Cape York Health Council)